Overmindsss/COMS_6998_012_final/README.md

 Student model (c=32) Generator: 271 KB, Discriminator: 17 KB

-It has 153 times compressed the discriminator and 52.75 times compressed the generator.
+It has 153 times compressed the discriminator and 52.75 times compressed the generator for c=512 and c=32.

+And 52.95 times compressed the discriminator and 23.13 times compressed the generator for c=512 and c=32.